pilcru/ghpythonremote/README.rst

 Quick-ref:
 ^^^^^^^^^^

 **\*** *marks an input that is only available by editing the gh-python-remote UserObject, or in* ``GH_python_remote.ghx``.

 :Arguments:
     :\*code (string):
-        Path to the ``GH_to_python_sticky.py`` code file.
+        Path to the ``GH_to_python.py`` code file.
     :location (string):
-        Path to a python executable, or to a folder containing ``python.exe``, or the name of a conda-created virtual environment prefixed by ``conda://`` (``conda://env_name``).
+        Path to a python executable, or to a folder containing ``python.exe``, or the name of a conda-created virtual environment prefixed by ``conda://`` (``conda://env_name``, requires ``conda`` available in your PATH).
 If empty, finds python from your windows ``%PATH%``.
     :run (boolean):
         Creates the connection, and imports new modules, when turned to True.
 Kills the connection, and deletes the references to the imports, when turned to False.
     :modules (string list):
         List of module names to import in the remote python.
 They will be added to the ``scriptcontext.sticky`` dictionary, allowing them to be reused from other python components in the same Grasshopper document.
-        Submodules (for example ``numpy.linalg`` have to be added explicitly to this list to be available later.
+Submodules (for example ``numpy.linalg``) have to be added explicitly to this list to be available later, and importing the parent package is also required even if only the submodule is used.
     :\*log_level (string from ['NOTSET', 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL']):
         Logging level to use for the local IronPython and the remote python instance.
     :\*working_dir (string):